 Guidelines for selecting first year papers

-If you are studying full time then you will need to select 8 level 100 papers – 4 for A Semester and 4 for B Semester.
+If you are studying full time then you will need to select 8 level 100 papers – 4 for Trimester A and 4 for Trimester B.

 Once you have chosen your papers you can officially apply for them by logging back into your application online.